IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__doc__` attribute is used to add documentation to a function in Python.
 It is a special attribute that holds the documentation string of a function and it's represented as a string.
 You can use triple quotes or single quotes to add the documentation and you can also use `help()` function to get the documentation of a function.

-### How do you use the "annotations" variable to add type hints to a function?
+### Q: How do you use the "annotations" variable to add type hints to a function?

 In Python, the `__annotations__` attribute is used to add type hints to a function.
 It is a special attribute that holds the type hints of a function's parameters and return value.